sensu/sensu-docs/content/sensu-go/6.9/operations/monitor-sensu/log-sensu-systemd.md

 ## Configure rsyslog

-Next, set up rsyslog to write the logging data received from journald to `/var/log/sensu/servicename.log`.
+Set up rsyslog to write the logging data received from journald to `/var/log/sensu/servicename.log`.
 In this example, the `sensu-backend` and `sensu-agent` logging data is sent to individual files named after the service.
 The `sensu-backend` is not required if you're only setting up log forwarding for the `sensu-agent` service.